 Luke was a physician and trained in careful observation and dutiful recording of evidence.
 Luke writes in Luke 3:1-2 that John the Baptist began his ministry during the 15th year of Tiberius Caesar.
-The beginning of Christ’s ministry must occur later than the beginning of John’s since Christ was baptized by John.
+Therefore, Christ’s ministry must occur later than the beginning of John’s since John baptized Christ.

-Luke was writing to a Roman official named Theophilus, and would probably have calculated the 15th year of Tiberius’ reign using the official Roman accession year calendar.
-The accession year system was used by the Roman historian Tacitus as a way of setting the ruling dates of the Emperors.
+Luke was writing to a Roman official named Theophilus and would probably have calculated the 15th year of Tiberius’ reign using the official Roman accession year calendar.
+The Roman historian Tacitus used the accession year system to set the ruling dates of the Emperors.
 This system starts the official year on January 1 rather than the year in which they took power.
-This system would set the start of the 15th year of Tiberius’ reign on January 1, 29 AD.
+Thus, this system would set the 15th year of Tiberius’ reign on January 1, 29 AD.

 The Clue Concerning Sejanus

-Rome during the time of Pilate was interested in keeping the peace in Judea.
-They knew the area as being filled with troublesome, rebellious Jewish people who might go off on a revolt at any time with the proper motivation.
+Rome, during the time of Pilate, was interested in keeping the peace in Judea.
+They knew rebellious and troublesome Jewish people filled the area with troublesome, rebellious Jewish people who might go off on a revolt at any time with the proper motivation.
 The Romans were not about to give the Jews motivation for a revolt that would be expensive to put down.

-The Praetorian Guard was an elite unit of the Roman army that was charged with keeping the Emperor and his family safe.
-It was founded by Augustus in 27 BC possibly with the recent death of Julius Caesar in his mind.
-Sejanus was able to become commander of the Praetorians and helped shape the guard into a powerful too of centralized government.
-Sejanus further assumed complete control of the guard and in so doing, posed a challenge to the Emperor himself.
+The Praetorian Guard was an elite unit of the Roman army that the Roman Senate charged with keeping the Emperor and his family safe.
+It was founded by Augustus in 27 BC, possibly with the recent death of Julius Caesar in his mind.
+Sejanus became commander of the Praetorians and helped shape the guard into a powerful too of centralized government.
+Sejanus further assumed complete control of the guard and, in so doing, posed a challenge to the Emperor himself.

-With the Emperor out of the way on a remote island, Sejanus decided to further consolidate power and eliminate any opposition.
+With the Emperor out of the way on a remote island, Sejanus decided to consolidate power further and eliminate opposition.
 He began a series of purge trials of wealthy senators resulting in their “removal” from power.
-He established networks of spies and informants who would report to him any suggestion is disloyalty among the Roman leadership.
+In addition, he established networks of spies and informants who would report to him any suggestion is disloyalty among the Roman leadership.
 Any disloyalty resulted in false charges of treason resulting in swift execution.

 With most of his opposition neutralized, Sejanus assumed total power.
 Historian Cassius Dio wrote,